-2.3.5 : Ensure Town Planning Scheme accommodates appropriate land/zonings for future commercial/ industrial establishment and growth.
+2.3.5 : Ensure Town Planning Scheme accommodates appropriate land/zonings for future commercial/industrial establishment and growth.

-Action Code Action Name Performance Measure 2.3.5.1 Town Planning Scheme is adopted and reviewed by Council annually with the budget.
+Action Code Action Name Performance Measure 2.3.5.1 Town Planning Scheme is reviewed by Council annually with residential and industrial land subdivisions for future development.
 Town Planning Scheme is endorsed by Council annually and if amended approved by the Minister and adopted by council.